Dynamically finding and loading resources from the Filesystem for Android and Web Exports

 If you need to load something dynamically, use the ResourceLoader, and if you’re trying to discover content, scan the directory, and strip off the .remap suffix.

 This script can then be used to find scenes from a particular directory.
-This may be relevant if you’re looking to support mods or DLCs in your Godot game since the game will have to have some kind of way to discover and load the new content.
+This may be relevant if you’re looking to support mods or DLCs in your Godot game since the game will have to have some way to discover and load the new content.

 Anyway, path remapping is something to be aware of.
 I feel like that’s one of those things that’ll sneak up on you.
 Everything works great up until exporting, then suddenly everything’s broken for trying to be too data-driven.
 Some additional reading: